 Some courses, like medicine or hospitality, plug really easily into a job.
-Others aren't so clear.
+Other courses don't have such a clear pathway into paid work.

 Even if your course does have a career path clearly laid out, how do you know what you're studying is what you want to do for a job?